citp/privacy-policy-historical/r/rs/rsw/rswebsols.com.md

 ## Advertising

 RS Web Solutions use third-party advertising companies to serve ads when you visit our Website.
-These companies may use information (not including your name, address email address or telephone number) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you.
+These companies may use information (not including your name, address, email address, telephone number or any personal information) about your visits to this and other websites in order to provide advertisements about goods and services of interest to you.
 If you would like more information about this practice and to know your choices about not having this information used by these companies, [click here](http://networkadvertising.org/).

-RS Web Solutions allow third-party companies to serve ads and/or collect certain anonymous information when you visit our web site.
-These companies may use non-personally identifiable information (e.g., click stream information, browser type, time and date, subject of advertisements clicked or scrolled over) during your visits to this and other Web sites in order to provide advertisements about goods and services likely to be of greater interest to you.
+RS Web Solutions allow third-party companies to serve ads and/or collect certain anonymous information when you visit our website.
+These companies may use non-personally identifiable information (e.g., click stream information, browser type, time and date, the subject of advertisements clicked or scrolled over) during your visits to this and other websites in order to provide advertisements about goods and services likely to be of greater interest to you.
 These companies typically use a cookie or third party web beacon to collect this information.
 To learn more about this behavioral advertising practice or to opt-out of this type of advertising, you can visit [networkadvertising.org](http://www.networkadvertising.org/).

 ## Affiliate Marketing